How (and Why) to Exfoliate Your Scalp: Step By Step

 The Bottom Line

 Exfoliating your scalp is like hitting the reset button for your bald head.
-Regular scalp exfoliation promotes a healthy scalp, leading to a better head-shaving experience.
+Regular scalp exfoliation promotes scalp health, leading to a better head-shaving experience.

 If you haven't tried scalp exfoliation yet, add it to your head-shaving routine.